jaytimm/PubmedMTK/README.md

 ### Advanced counting - `pmtk_crosstab_query()`

-Based simply on the table of record IDs returned from `pmtk_search_pubmed()`, we can quickly investigate co-occurrence among our set of search terms.
+Based on the table of record IDs returned from `pmtk_search_pubmed()`, we can quickly investigate co-occurrence among our set of search terms.
 Here, `term1` and `term2` are said to co-occur in *abstract X* if independent PubMed queries for `term1` and `term2` both return *abstract X*.
 Ideal for quick exploration.

 The table below details co-occurrence patterns among `senescence`-based search pairs.
 Columns `n1` and `n2` specify citation counts for `term1`